 - How to reserve a node with only the main disk (none of the additional disks), on the grimoire cluster

 (no change to the way a node was to be reserved in the past, before the disk reservation mechanism existed.)

 - How to reserve a node with all its disks

-- How to reserve nodes grimoire-1 and grimoire-2 with one reservable disk per node
+- How to reserve nodes specific grimoire-1 and grimoire-2 with only one reservable disk per node

 Yes, the syntax of the last oarsub command is a bit awkward, so please be careful and mind having: